esteeb/ExData_Plotting1/README.md

 ## Introduction

+This is my submission for the first course project for the Exploratory Data Analysis class, part of the Data Science specialization offered by Johns Hopkins University on Coursera

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning